adboio/ce339/readme.md

 **Decision Variables:**
 ```
-pijk: # of product i produced in month j on machine k
+pijk : # of product i produced in month j on machine k
 ```

 **Results:**